geobreed/zettelnotes/resource/Planet Money/2008/09/p(080919) Government Wants to Buy 'Toxic Waste' for You.md

 And then the question is, how much do you buy?
 Who do you buy from?
 Where do you buy?
 And none of those questions have been answered yet, and I don't know.
 We'll know at the end of this weekend what the answers are.

 **(Laura Conaway):**
 Do you see smart ways for the government to do this?

+**(Raghu Rajan):**
 Well, I mean, my own personal view is that the real problem we have in the industry is a shortage of capital.
 And the real question we should be pondering is, how do we recapitalize these financial firms, making sure that it's not...

 **(Adam Davidson):**
 Hey, Laura?
 Sorry, I'm so sorry.
 Ellen keeps calling me.
 I think I just...